-What does your periodic electrical test look for?
+What does your fixed wire electrical test look for?

 Our periodic electrical test will identify and look for: